upbound/docs/content/accounts/authentication/oidc-configuration.md

   audienceMatchPolicy: MatchAny
 ```

 By default, the authenticator assumes the OIDC Discovery URL is `{issuer.url}/.well-known/openid-configuration`.
-Most identity providers follow this structure, and the `discoveryUrl` field may be omitted.
-However, if using a separate discovery service, specify the full path to the discovery endpoint in this field.
+Most identity providers follow this structure, and you can omit the `discoveryUrl` field.
+To use a separate discovery service, specify the full path to the discovery endpoint in this field.

 If the CA for the Issuer isn't public, provide the PEM encoded CA for the Discovery URL.